How to integrate Formbricks MCP with LangChain

 Introduction

 This guide walks you through connecting Formbricks to LangChain using the Composio tool router.
-By the end, you'll have a working Formbricks agent that can create a new customer feedback survey, add a contact to our user list, record survey responses from yesterday's event, delete an outdated attribute class through natural language commands.
+By the end, you'll have a working Formbricks agent that can create a new customer feedback survey, add a contact to our user list, record survey responses from yesterday's event through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Formbricks account through Composio's Formbricks MCP server.